getolive/olive-cli/README.md

 ## License

-Olive CLI is open source under the Apache 2.0 License. © 2025 getolive.ai.
+Olive CLI is open source under the Apache 2.0 License.
 This means you’re free to use and modify it, but it comes with no warranty – appropriate for an experimental tool.
 Happy hacking with Olive!